Aayush-patel-1696/SVDCuda/README.md

-Scratch Implementation of Dynamic Mode Decomposition using CUDA C++
+Scratch Implementation of Singular Value Decomposition using CUDA C++ Parallel implementetion of Linear algebra solvers on GPU grid Functions include but not limited to Eigenvectors/Eignevalues, Matrix Multiplication, Matrix Inverse